Raising a Flag over the Reichstag: Initial attempts to symbolize victory

+Taking of the photograph on 2 May 1945

+The Red Army gained control of the entire building on 2 May.
 On 2 May 1945, Khaldei scaled the now pacified Reichstag to take his picture.
-He was carrying with him a large flag, sewn from three tablecloths for this very purpose, by his uncle.
-The official story would later be that two hand-picked soldiers, Meliton Kantaria (Georgian) and Mikhail Yegorov (Russian), raised the Soviet flag over the Reichstag, and the photograph would often be used as depicting the event.
+He was carrying with him a large flag, sewn from three tablecloths for this very purpose by his uncle.
+The official story would later be told that two hand-picked soldiers, the Georgian Meliton Kantaria and the Russian Mikhail Yegorov, were the first to raise the official Soviet flag known as the Victory Banner over the Reichstag, and this photograph was used as depicting the event.
 Some authors state that for political reasons the subjects of the photograph were changed and the actual man to hoist the flag was Aleksei Kovalev.

-However, according to Khaldei himself, when he arrived at the Reichstag, he simply asked the soldiers who happened to be passing by to help with the staging of the photoshoot; there were only four of them, including Khaldei, on the roof: the one who was attaching the flag was 18-year-old Private Kovalev from Kiev, the two others were Abdulkhakim Ismailov from Dagestan and Leonid Gorychev (also mentioned as Aleksei Goryachev) from Minsk.
+However, according to Khaldei himself, when he arrived at the Reichstag, he simply asked the soldiers who happened to be passing by to help with the staging of the photoshoot; the one who was attaching the flag was 18-year-old Private Kovalev from Burlin, Kazakh Soviet Socialist Republic and the two others were Abdulkhakim Ismailov from the Dagestan Autonomous Soviet Socialist Republic and Leonid Gorychev (also mentioned as Aleksei Goryachev) from Minsk.
 The photograph was taken with a Leica III rangefinder camera with a 35mm f3.5 lens.

 Aftermath

 The photo was published 13 May 1945 in the Ogonyok magazine.
-While many photographers took pictures of flags on the roof, it was Khaldei's image that stuck.
+While many photographers before Khaldei took pictures of flags on the roof, it was Khaldei's image that stuck.

-Editing
+Editing controversy

 After taking the symbolic photo, Khaldei quickly returned to Moscow.
-He further edited the image at the request of the editor-in-chief of the Ogonyok, who noticed that Senior Sergeant Abdulkhakim Ismailov, who is supporting the flag-bearer, was wearing two watches, which could imply he had looted one of them, an action punishable by execution.
+He further edited the image at the request of the editor-in-chief of the Ogonyok, who noticed that Senior Sergeant Abdulkhakim Ismailov, who is supporting the flag-bearer, was wearing two watches, which could imply he had looted one of them.
 Using a needle, Khaldei removed the watch from the right wrist.
 Later, it was claimed that the extra watch was actually an Adrianov compass and that Khaldei, in order to avoid controversy, doctored the photo to remove the watch from Ismailov's right wrist.
-He also added smoke in the background, copying it from another picture to make the scene more dramatic.
+He also increased contrast in the overall print, and in the smoke in the background especially, montaging it from another negative from the entire roll of film he shot, to make the scene more dramatic, and with the result that the image, with extra sky added, becomes more square in format.